Publications

 Data Sampling using Locality Sensitive Hashing for Large Scale Graph Learning

-Published in International Workshop on Mining and Learning with Graphs, KDD, 2023
+Published in International Workshop on Mining and Learning with Graphs, Conference on Knowledge Discovery and Data Mining (KDD), 2023

 Recent works, such as GRALE, have focused on the semi-supervised setting to learn an optimal similarity function for constructing a task-optimal graph.
 However, in many scenarios with billions of data points and trillions of potential edges, the run-time and computational requirements for training the similarity model make these approaches impractical.
 In this work, we consider data sampling as a means to overcome this issue.
 Read more